 At Bryn Mawr Hospital we have the expertise to

-anyone in the region.
-What makes our orthopedic program different is
+the region.
+What makes our orthopedic program different is that it is

 controlling postoperative pain and getting patients up and moving

 quickly.
 Our goal is to return patients to the quality of life they are

 expecting—playing golf, dancing at their daughter’s wedding, biking,

 swimming—whatever patients perceive as their goal becomes our goal.